System Architecture

 The osapi binary exposes four top-level command groups:

-osapi api server start— starts the REST API server (Echo + JWT middleware)osapi agent start— starts an agent that subscribes to NATS subjects and processes operationsosapi nats server start— starts an embedded NATS server with JetStream enabledosapi client— CLI client that talks to the REST API (node, job, health, agent, and audit subcommands)
+osapi controller start— starts the REST controller (Echo + JWT middleware)osapi agent start— starts an agent that subscribes to NATS subjects and processes operationsosapi nats server start— starts an embedded NATS server with JetStream enabledosapi client— CLI client that talks to the REST API (node, job, health, agent, and audit subcommands)

 Layers